FAQs for Prospective Undergraduate Physics Students

 What are classes like?

-• All incoming freshman complete a general first year that includes their core classes, menu classes and some electives.
+- All incoming freshmen complete a general first year that includes their core classes, menu classes, and some electives.
 Towards the end of the freshman year, students declare their option (major).
 After that point, physics students have a lot of freedom to customize their degree.
-Beyond freshman year, classes are not set up as sophomore courses, junior courses and senior courses.
+Beyond freshman year, classes are not set up as sophomore, junior, and senior courses.
 Most of the physics courses offered are available to undergraduate and graduate students.
-Courses numbered 1 – 99 are exclusively available to undergraduate students, 100 – 199 are available to undergraduate and graduate students and those numbered 200 + are advanced graduate courses.
+Courses numbered 1 – 99 are exclusively available to undergraduate students, 100 – 199 are available to undergraduate and graduate students, and those numbered 200+ are advanced graduate courses.

-• Physics classes are generally quite small beyond Physics 1, 2 and/or 12 which are generally taken by everyone at the institute.
-Introductory level courses typically have between 20 and 70 students whereas advanced and topics courses may have 2 to 15 students enrolled.
+- Physics classes are generally quite small beyond Physics 1 and 2, which are taken broadly at the institute.
+Introductory courses typically have between 20 and 70 students whereas advanced and topics courses may have 2 to 15 students enrolled.

 Who teaches physics classes at Caltech?